joelouthan/theologic.us/content/posts/prayers/2020-09-08-am_prayers.md

 > **The Lord said to Paul in a night vision, “Don’t be afraid, but keep on speaking and don’t be silent.
 For I am with you, and no one will lay a hand on you to hurt you, because I have many people in this city.”
 He stayed there a year and a half, teaching the word of God among them.**

+In my life, be lifted high.

+In my world, be lifted high.

+In your love, be lifted high.